 During this year you will also be required to complete 10 hours of continual professional development.

-Quarterly reviews are required so we can assess your progress throughout your training year ensuring that by the end of the year you meet the standard of a Law Society of Scotland accredited paralegal.
+Quarterly reviews are required so we can assess your progress throughout your traineeship, ensuring that by the end of the year you meet the standard of a Law Society of Scotland Accredited Paralegal.

 At the end of each quarter, you and your supervising solicitor will look at the review questions based on your work during that period.
 It will be an opportunity to assess your development and see if there are any areas where more training is required.
 It is important that this is a collaborative process between you and your supervising solicitor.